 Although gout diet sounds limiting, you can have a lot of options, including:

 All fruits are great for gout, such as berries.
 Dark berries have anthocyanins, anti-inflammatory plant pigments, that can prevent attacks by minimizing uric acid levels and reducing inflammation.
-You can eat one-half to a cup of dark berries a day or drink cherry juice (learn if you can have dark chocolates for your kidneys).
+You can eat one-half to a cup of dark berries a day, drink cherry juice (learn if you can have dark chocolates for your kidneys).